Vietnamese Puff Pastry Meat Pies (Pâté Chaud | Bánh Patê Sô)

 - 1 teaspoon ground pepper

-- 2 teaspoon sugar
+- 2 teaspoons sugar

-- ½ teaspoon Chinese five spice seasoning (optional)
+- ½ teaspoon Chinese five spice (optional)

 Instructions

-- Preheat the oven to 375°F.
+- Assemble.
+Preheat oven to 375°F.

 Notes